aboutflash/StarCitizen-WarthogScript/README.md

 A simple Warthog HOTAS setup to match the current SC control schema.
 The goal is to use as much of the SC default keybindings to minimize the controllers setup ordeal between releases.

+## Prerequisites
+ * You need to have the Thrustmaster T.A.R.G.E.T. software version v3.0.18.328 installed

 ## How to run
  * Check out or download the files under ```./script```.
 All of it.
  * Point your T.A.R.G.E.T. software to run the script directly w/o loading the GUI.<br>